71.77 Miles / 2609.28 Total Miles

 We hopped on the Hart-Montague Trail, a rails-to-trails path, just after Hart, and rode it through Shelby, New Era and Whitehall.

 The trail was a busy place.
 We saw more people walking and cycling, today, than we have seen walking and cycling during the entire trip to this point.
 Somewhere after the trailside art above, I received a text message from Ed.
 They were stopped at an ice cream shop right on the trail.
-I was skeptical–thought he and Chris were pulling my leg–they know how much I love ice cream.
+I was skeptical, thinking he and Chris were pulling my leg, because they know how much I love ice cream.
 But just a short distance ahead, I ran into the Country Dairy Farm Store, a popular stop for cyclists using the trail.
 It wasn’t really lunch time, but the timing wasn’t going to be right when we reached the towns up ahead, where we could eat lunch, so we ordered food, instead of ice cream.

-Due to a crossed communication wires, we cancelled what looked to be a really nice Warm Showers opportunity, to stay in a motel, that turned to to be a complete dive.
+Due to crossed communication wires, we cancelled what looked to be a really nice Warm Showers opportunity, to stay in a motel, that turned to to be a complete dive.
 Even with us flaking out on them, the hosts, Doug and Barb, offered to meet us for dinner.
 Well, during the day, that offer changed to them fixing us dinner.
 Doug picked us up at our motel and took us to their lovely home.
-Dinner was an incredible 6 course meal, prepared by Barb, who is an amazing cook.
+Dinner was an incredible 6 course meal prepared by Barb, who is an amazing cook.
 Doug prepared the salad, which was a work of art.
 We sat out on their deck and chatted about bike touring, bikes, recipes, and other fascinating topics, then Doug took us by a grocery store on our way home, so I could pick up a few items.
 What a gracious couple!
 Doug and Barb: Thanks for your kindness and generosity!
 We truly enjoyed our time talking to you, and loved your home cooking.
 I hope I can see you again someday, sometime, somewhere.